• Skip to primary navigation

 Save Recipe

 Some supermarkets, like Whole Foods Market, offer deluxe services, such as a fish counter, cheesemonger, and patisserie.
-Others are fairly bare bones, offering fresh produce and mostly store brand products.
+Others are fairly bare bones, offering fresh produce and mostly store brand products like ALDI.

 Which market you choose will make a difference in what you spend on food over the course of the year.
-Lower your spending by choosing the best place to shop.
+Adjust your grocery spending by choosing the best grocery store.

-So what’s the best grocery store for you?
+So what’s the best place to shop for groceries?

 close up of shopping cart with flowers and Cheerios in the bottom basket, in grocery aisle.